frontpage-ev/irl-control/README.md

 # IRL Control

-A quite simple application wich allow you to automatically switch OBS scenes depending on the current state of your [Streaming-Relay](https://github.com/frontpage-ev/srtrelay) connection.
+A quite simple application which allows you to automatically switch OBS scenes depending on the current state of your [Streaming-Relay](https://github.com/frontpage-ev/srtrelay) connection.
 At the moment it is only possible to switch between two scenes (one for online and one for offline).